ACAN

 Iterations

-Leaning on Mobbin for secondary research and design inspiration, I originally played with highlighting filters (seen in Airbnb) and integrating carousel posts (seen in Instagram) to display an event feed for customers.
-Initial feedback from the client wanted the app experience to differentiate from Eventbrite, a close competitor in the market.
-To do so, I simplified filters to accomodate one city to start and turned static event posts into short-form reels.
+Initial feedback from the client wanted the app experience to have a social media-like feed to differentiate from Eventbrite, a close competitor in the market.
+To do so, I simplified filters and turned static event posts into short-form reels.

 Iteration #1